neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/escrow-buddy-reference.md

 ## Important Notes

-- Escrow Buddy only works with MDM-based escrow — not with server-based solutions like Crypt Server or Cauliflower Vest.
+- Escrow Buddy only works with MDM-based escrow, not with server-based solutions like Crypt Server or Cauliflower Vest.
 - macOS major version upgrades can reset the authorization database, deactivating Escrow Buddy.
 The continuous Flex Policy filter catches